 Note: I intend this as a work in progress so if you think I’ve missed something or haven’t elaborated enough, please comment below and I will try to update accordingly.

 As a human being living in the 21st century, what do I know about the universe?

 The Universe is older and larger than we can comprehend

-The universe is approximately 13.8 billion years old, or thereabouts.
-Because it has existed for this long, it is unfathomably large; so large that we have yet to get a really accurate guess as to its size – 156 billion light years wide at minimum but maybe three times bigger.
-Both of these numbers – the age and size of the universe – are far too big for us to grasp properly.
-They exist as abstract numbers on a page, and not as anything tangible
+The universe is approximately 13.8 billion years old.
+Because it has existed for this long, it is so large that we have yet to get a really accurate guess as to its size – 156 billion light years wide at minimum but maybe three times bigger.
+Both of these numbers – the age and size of the universe – are far too big for us to grasp.
+They exist as abstract numbers on a page, and not as anything tangible.

 To illustrate, let’s do the penny experiment:

 - Picture a penny.
 Have you pictured it?
 What does it look like?